 Relevance of the evidence

-How appropriate the outcome measure is for the healthcare problem, and its usefulness in measuring the benefits (or harms) of the treatment?
+How appropriate is the outcome measure for the healthcare problem, and how useful is it in measuring the benefits (or harms) of the treatment?

 Size of effect